Legacy Migration

 An API facade pattern exposes the legacy system's functionality through a modern REST API.
 New applications consume the facade instead of talking to the legacy system directly.
 The legacy system continues running, but it is contained.

-We have migrated systems built on technologies that most developers would rather not touch: Access databases with 50,000+ records and no documentation, Excel workbooks with VBA macros that encode an entire pricing engine, PHP 4 applications that predate Laravel by a decade, and .NET systems running on Windows Server 2003.
+Legacy migrations involve systems that most developers would rather not touch: Access databases with tens of thousands of records and no documentation, Excel workbooks with VBA macros that encode an entire pricing engine, PHP 4 applications that predate Laravel by a decade, and .NET systems running on Windows Server 2003.

 Each migration follows the same structure.